-The new series of MasterChef began on BBC One on Monday 24 February and will air for eight weeks, with three episodes shown a week.
-This means that we expect the final to be on Friday 17 April.
+The new series of MasterChef began on BBC One on Monday 1st March and will air for six weeks, with three episodes shown a week.
+We expect the final will be on Friday 9 April.
 The dates and start time of each week's episodes vary, but every week three episodes will air at some point between Monday and Friday 7.30-9.30pm.

 How many episodes of MasterChef are there?

-There will be 24 episodes over the eight week period.
+Based on last year's series we imagine there will be 18 episodes over the six week period.